 Schools with Explosives Engineering Programs: How to Choose

 Explosives engineers primarily work within mines but can also find employment in general construction.
-Job duties can include designing explosives, site safety and investigating geological structures.
+Job duties can include designing explosives, maintaining site safety and investigating geological structures.
+Read on to get tips on selecting a school for your studies in this engineering field.

 How to Choose an Explosives Engineering School